-Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.9, 7.2 SS12 Identification of a Project Coordinator Communities and Communal Lands Public and Private lands Initial Verification In the event of a change in Project Coordinator The description of the nomination and election/selection process included in the Project Report or Annual Monitoring Report.
-Assembly Act/meeting notes that describe how the processes were reviewed in a Assembly/meeting and approved.
-Low Verification is complete if: a description of the nomination and election/selection process is included in the Project Report or Annual Monitoring Report.
-Assembly Act/meeting notes included in the Project Report indicates that the Project Coordinator was approved in a public Assembly.
-Verifier may interview community members/participants present at the Assembly(ies)/meeting(s) to determine if notes are consistent with community members/participant testimonies.
+Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines 3.9, 7.2 SS11 Identification of a Project Coordinator Initial Verification In the event of a change in Project Coordinator The description of the nomination and election/selection process included in the Project Report or Annual Monitoring Report.
+Assembly Act that describes how the processes were reviewed in a public Assembly and approved.
+Verification is complete if: a description of the nomination and election/selection process is included in the Project Report or Annual Monitoring Report.
+Assembly Act included in the Project Report indicates that the Project Coordinator was approved in a public Assembly.
+Verifier may interview community members present at the meeting(s) to determine if notes are consistent with community members testimonies.
+3.9, 7.2 SS12 Role and Participation of All Verifications The description of the role and participation of the Project Coordinator included in the Medium